alvarop100/Tateti/README.md

-# Tateti
+# TicTacToe

-	Simple Tateti Game made in  Pharo Smalltalk using Spec for views.
+	Simple TicTacToe Game made in  Pharo Smalltalk using Spec for views.